Skip to main content

 Oregon Privacy of School Records Laws

-Note: State laws may change at any time, through new legislation, opinions from state appellate or federal appeals courts, or through other means.
-You may want to contact an Oregon education law attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws may change at any time through the enactment of new legislation, decisions made at higher courts, and other means.
+We strive to ensure the accuracy of the information on these pages, but you also may want to contact an Oregon education law attorney or conduct your own legal research to verify the state law(s) you are researching.

 Was this helpful?